Local-Coding-Buddy/Group-12-COSC4353/FuelRatePrediction/README.txt

 and
 http://127.0.0.1:8000/fqh/ for fuel quote History

+Install:
+pip install pytest
+pip install pytest-django
+pip install pytest-cov

-4. to run the code coverage go to the directory Group-12-COSC4353\FuelRatePrediction\FuelRatePredSys\tests and run the command pytest --cov=.
+4. to run the code coverage go to the directory Group-12-COSC4353\FuelRatePrediction and run the command pytest --cov=.